Anglo Colombian School: House system

 House events involve dance (organized choreography) competitions, debates, academic decathlons, sports day, creative writing and poetry composition contests and overall academic performance of students.
 The house that wins the most events is announced at the end of the school year.
-This allows for students to develop teamwork skills and unity towards their house since they are young.

-The Anglo Colombiano School hosts one of the most important Model United Nations called CACMUN, held every year.
-In this conference, schools from all Colombia have important participation such as Colegio San Carlos, Gimnasio los Caobos, The English School (Colegio de Inglaterra), Colegio Los Nogales, among many others.
+In this conference, high academic level schools from all Colombia have important participation such as Colegio San Carlos, Gimnasio los Caobos, The English School (Colegio de Inglaterra), or Colegio Los Nogales, among many others.